 It’s a mutual fund that invests primarily in the equity markets or stock markets across various sectors and companies.
-ELSS funds allow you to enjoy both high returns and tax savings.
+Hence, ELSS funds allow you to enjoy reasonable returns while you save tax.

 Why an ELSS?

-If you choose the growth option, you will get a lump sum amount when the fund expires in three years.
+If you choose the growth option, you will get the current value of your investments when you redeem your units.

 A word of caution

 Remember to do your research before you put your money in an ELSS fund.
-Look at the long-term performance as well as the fund details.
-If you’re an investor with a high-risk appetite, then ELSS funds are the best tax saving instruments over a long period.
-Also, premature withdrawal of funds from an ELSS is not possible.
+Look at the long-term performance and other details of the fund.
+If you’re an investor with a high-risk appetite with long-term financial goals, then ELSS funds could be the best tax saving instruments.

 Know what your financial goals are, and what your risk appetite is before investing in an ELSS fund.